-Stay-at-home mom probably the one who facing this kind of situation a lot.
+A stay-at-home mom is probably the one who facing this kind of situation a lot.
 As a mother, they have a strong internal drive to serve the family.
-They usually handle all the things by themselves, start from breakfast, cleaning, babysit and everything.
+They usually handle all the things by themselves, start with breakfast, cleaning, babysit, and everything.

-With all the works that need to be done, they are easily feeling tired and exhausted, and eventually lead to negative emotion.
-Which is one of it is feeling unappreciated.
+With all the works that need to be done, they are easily feeling tired and exhausted.
+This can eventually lead to negative emotions.
+Which is one of them is feeling unappreciated.

-If you think you are one of them, it times to ask your partner and make your kids help you.
-They might not a lazy person, you are the one who probably never give them a chance to shine.
-Maybe they lack initiative because you didn’t give them permission or encouragement to help you.
+If you think you are one of them, it is time for you to ask your partner and your kids to help you.
+They might not a lazy person, but you are the one who probably never give them a chance to shine.
+Maybe they lack initiative because you didn’t give them the permission or encouragement to help you.

 4# Set your boundaries.

 Some people have difficulty in saying “no,” they are afraid of the reaction that they will receive from their spouse.
 They also believe that by saying no, their spouse will love them less.
-But in reality, you are just selling yourself out.
+But in reality, they are just selling themselves out.

 So starting today, whenever you feel like you need to stop doing things that you feel unappreciated for.
 Just stop doing it.